US Open: Coco Gauff eases into second round at Flushing Meadows as Jan Choinski loses marathon match

 Coco Gauff is into the next round of the US Open; Watch the US Open until September 8 - live on Sky Sports Tennis and Sky Sports+ which is integrated into Sky TV, streaming service NOW and the Sky Sports app - giving customers access to more live sport at no extra cost

-Coco Gauff cruised into the second round of the US Open to make the perfect start to her title defence, as Britain's Jan Choinski lost a gruelling match in the men's draw.
+Coco Gauff cruised into the second round of the US Open to make the perfect start to her title defence, as Britain's Harriet Dart won in style, but Jan Choinski lost a gruelling match.

 Gauff only dropped two games as she beat French player Varvara Gracheva 6-2 6-0 and looked back on form after a disappointing build-up to the tournament this month.